 Visit our programme catalogue for full details of the structure and unit content for our MSc in Computer Science (Conversion).

-An upper second-class honours degree or international equivalent in any subject other than computer science or a computer science related subject (this includes Information Technology).
-Competence in mathematics must be demonstrated, with at least a B grade in GCSE Mathematics or equivalent university-level experience.
+An upper second-class honours degree or international equivalent in any subject other than computer science or a computer science related subject including Software Engineering, Computer Engineering, Information Technology, Internet of Things Engineering, Information Management, Intelligent Science and Technology or other Computer Science related subject.
+Competence in mathematics must be demonstrated, with at least a B grade in GCSE Mathematics, A-level Mathematics or equivalent university-level experience.

 See international equivalent qualifications on the International Office website.